 Which part of Mallorca is best for families?

-The last two times we visited Mallorca with kids, we loved staying near Palma, as there are plenty of things to do and multiple tour options for those who prefer not to rent a car and drive.
 However, it actually takes only 60 km, or less than an hour, to drive from Alcudia on the other side of the island to Palma.
 So, if renting a car in Mallorca, I wouldn’t mind staying in any other location across the island.
+In particular, Alcudia is another popular area to stay with kids in Mallorca, as most of the family-focused resorts are located there.
+If I were looking for a great resort in Mallorca, I’d choose this area.

 Mallorca is known for a few trendy family-focused hotels: Zafiro Can Picafort, Sol Katmandu Park & Resort, Zafiro Tropic, Iberostar Pinos Park, Sol Wave House, Mar Hotels Playa, Iberostar Club Cala Barca All Inclusive, PortBlue Club Pollentia Resort & Spa, VIVA Blue & Spa, and Blau Punta Reina.
 Most of these hotels have cute pools with slides for the kids.